freeCodeCamp/freeCodeCamp/guide/english/mathematics/all-factors-of-a-number/index.md

 ---
 ## All Factors of a Number

 You can think of factors as the whole numbers that you multiply to get another whole number.
 Factorizing is only applicable for the whole numbers.
+Whole numbers that cannot be further broken down are called Prime numbers.
+You can think of prime numbers as blocks that can be combined together to create other numbers.

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e8/Factor_Tree_of_42.png" width="90">